First time buyer guide

 What’s an Affordability Assessment?

 Since mortgages are risky for both for you and your lender, they’ll want to ensure you can repay it for the duration of the term.
 In the past, mortgage providers calculated the amount you could borrow based on your income.
 The amount they lent you was usually between three and five times your salary.

-Now banks cap this figure at 4.5 times your salary – with a few willing to stretch to 5 times your salary if you qualify.
+Now, most lenders cap this figure at between 4 and 4.5 times your salary – with a few willing to stretch to 5 times your salary if you qualify.
 But they must carry out an ‘affordability assessment’ before they make you a mortgage offer.
 That is, they must take a good look at your expenses as well as your income.

 How Do Affordability Assessments Work?